PsychoinformaticsLab/nipymc/README.md

 #### Test statistic inflation

-This is a very large simulation that we ran on the [Lonestar 5](https://www.tacc.utexas.edu/systems/lonestar) supercomputer at the [Texas Advanced Computer Center](https://www.tacc.utexas.edu/home).
+This is a very large simulation that we ran on the [Lonestar 5](https://www.tacc.utexas.edu/systems/lonestar) supercomputer at the [Texas Advanced Computing Center](https://www.tacc.utexas.edu/home).
 The [`/simulations` directory](https://github.com/tyarkoni/nipymc/tree/master/simulations) contains the scripts that we deployed.

 ## Literature survey